andriy-kudrya/react-spa-boilerplate/README.md

 # React sample application
-This is boilerplate code for sigle page applications based on React, Redux and TypeScript.
+This is boilerplate code for single page applications based on React, Redux and TypeScript.
 There I am resolving common problems that I often have to deal with.

 # Warning